catarina-mdias/healthcare-comms/README.md

 This project develops an AI-powered system to boost medication adherence using personalized SMS, leveraging patient profiles, retrieval-augmented generation, and feedback loops to optimize messages.

-The complete report of this project can be found in the following [Notion Page](https://hospitable-stomach-399.notion.site/Boosting-Medication-Adherence-with-Tailored-Communications-1a98bec84f9280aa8749fe046afefe84?pvs=4).

 ---

 ## Repository Structure